Joint Program Student

 I am fortunate to have been admitted to the MIT/WHOI Joint Program in Biological Oceanography where I work with Dr. Stefan Sievert to study chemolithoautotrophs both in the lab and in the natural environment.
 We are currently working to culture a bacterium isolated from salt marsh sediments (Sulfurimonas denitrificans) that is a close analogue to similar organisms that exist at deep-sea hydrothermal vents.
 This organism is able to thrive in a dynamic chemical environment, and we are trying to understand how this organism adapts to changing conditions by measuring the expression of genes under different growth conditions using RT-qPCR.

-In spring 2013, I will take part in a cruise to a hydrothermal vent field in the Pacific, the East Pacific Rise at 9°N, where we will try and understand the role of these diverse microorganisms in the natural environment.
-We will take fluid samples containing microbes at diffuse-flow vents (2.5km below the surface), return them to our research vessel still under pressure, and incubate them under simulated natural conditions.
-We will investigate which organisms grow by single cell genomics and NANO-SIMS, which measures the activity of individual microbes by imaging how much of a labeled substrate is incorporated into each cell.
+In winter 2014, I took part in a cruise to a hydrothermal vent field in the Pacific, the East Pacific Rise at 9°N, where we did research to undererstand the role of microorganisms in the natural environment of the deep sea.
+We took fluid samples containing microbes at diffuse-flow vents (2.5km below the surface), returned them to our research vessel still under pressure, and incubated them under simulated natural conditions.
+We will investigate which organisms grow by single cell genomics and nanoSIMS, which measures the activity of individual microbes by imaging how much of a labeled substrate is incorporated into each cell.
 This research will give us a much broader picture of the ecology of hydrothermal vents, and may allow us to make conclusions about their importance in the ocean as a whole.

 - Mandarin Chinese